Recasting Bounds on Long-lived Heavy Neutral Leptons in Terms of a Light Supersymmetric R-parity Violating Neutralino: Numerical results

 Next, we study benchmarks corresponding to bino production via $K^\pm$ decays; the details are summarized in~\cref{tab:kaon_BMs}.
 Note, that for some benchmarks, (\textit{e.g.}, $\bm{K_3}$), the lower end of the mass range lies significantly above the kinematic threshold requirement of bino decay.
 This is, as discussed above, to ensure that kaons are the only parents in the HNL model, as they are in the RPV model.

 The sensitivity limits for the kaon benchmarks are shown in Fig.~\ref{fig:kaon_two}.
 The single and -- wherever relevant -- product bounds (taken from Ref.~\cite{Allanach:1999ic, Barbier:2004ez}) on RPV couplings are also shown.
 Current exclusion limits are obtained by combining the results from existing HNL searches at \texttt{T2K}~\cite{T2K:2019jwa}, \texttt{Super-Kamiokande}~\cite{Coloma:2019htx}, \texttt{NuTeV}~\cite{NuTeV:1999kej}, and \texttt{MicroBooNE}~\cite{Kelly:2021xbv, MicroBooNE:2022ctm}, while the projections are all from \texttt{DUNE}~\cite{Ballett:2019bgd}.
+In particular, for the benchmark $\bm{K_1}$, Ref.~\cite{Candia:2021bsl} has studied the sensitivity of \texttt{Super-Kamiokande} to the light binos in the RPV-SUSY, using existing data from the experiment.
+Their results are found to be comparable with ours.
 Once again, we see that the reinterpreted limits exclude (or are projected to probe) large swathes of parameter space allowed by the current bounds.
 The sharp reduction in sensitivity in~\cref{fig:kaon_two_5} below $m_{\tilde{\chi}^0_1} \approx \SI{150}{\MeV}$ arises because the most constraining current limit comes from \texttt{T2K} and only probes regions corresponding to $m_N \gsim \SI{150}{\MeV}$; below this the low-mass searches from \texttt{Super-K} and \texttt{MicroBooNE} provide exclusion.